acosgames/memorize-up/README.md

 # Memorize Up
 Attempt to memorize the pattern for as long as you can go.
+This game is single player.

 [<img width="100" src="https://user-images.githubusercontent.com/96845776/161881777-c6000699-a9b0-4f9d-9bde-7ab22d05196b.png" />](https://acos.games/g/tictactoe)